 Red Meat Vs. White Meat

 We’ve all heard that too much red meat is bad for you and that white meat is the healthier option.
 Well, that’s only partly true and the studies are ongoing.
 Further research even shows the contrary to various aspects of the claims.
 However, depending on your dietary needs, white meat may be healthier as it is usually lower in fat.
 Now, not all cuts of meat are the same.
 A ribeye will be fatty but a nice fillet or NY strip is going to be lean and comparable to white meat.
-If you are going Keto, then a nice grilled ribeye is the way to go; add some butter for the fat, and be sure to watch your macros.
+If you are going Keto, then a nice grilled ribeye from a Keto friendly restaurant is the way to go; add some butter for the fat, and be sure to watch your macros.

 Grass Fed Vs. Grain Fed